henrikh/truthtable/Readme.md

 Grammar for parser
 ------------------

 PEG.js is used for parser generation.
-The grammar is in `grammar.mdown`.
+The grammar is in `parser/grammar.pegjs`.

 License
 -------